artkonekt/enum/docs/compare.md

 $location = new Location(Location::AT_HOME);

-// Via magic property:
+// using magic property:
 var_dump($location->is_at_home);
 // bool(true)
 var_dump($location->is_at_fishing);
 // bool(false)

-// Vi magic method:
+// using magic method:
 var_dump($location->isAtHome());
 // bool(true)
 var_dump($location->isAtFishing());